Trip Details

 • 150m

 We drive to Nepalgunj airport for our spectacular flight to Juphal in Dolpa district.
-About 45 minutes of spectacular flight with the sights of Annapurna and Dhaulagiri range of the Himalaya, we arrive in Dolpa region.
+After about 45 minutes of spectacular flight with the sights of Annapurna and Dhaulagiri range of the Himalayas, we arrive in the Dolpa region.
 When we land at Juphal airport at Juphal village, we meet our whole trekking crew with all the stuff ready for our adventure.
 After sorting other stuff out for the trekking portion, we set off on the very first day of the trek to Dunai today.
 We reach Dunai after an easy walk along the Bheri River.
-Dunai is the district headquarter of Dolpa district.
+Dunai is the district headquarters of Dolpa district.

 • BF/Lunch/Dinner